ZachatorCodes/phase-3-project-backend/README.md

 - If an error is encountered running `bundle exec rake server`, please run `bundle install` to install the required dependencies, then try running `bundle exec rake server` once more.

-- To make sure that the frontend portion of the application works, you must fork and clone the [frontend repository](https://github.com/ZachatorCodes/phase-3-project-frontend), and then start the frontend server with using the `npm start` command.
-Further instructions for installing and running the frontend can be found in the README file of the [frontend repository](https://github.com/ZachatorCodes/phase-3-project-frontend).
+- Further instructions for installing and running the frontend portion of the application can be found in the README file of the [frontend repository](https://github.com/ZachatorCodes/phase-3-project-frontend).

 ## Usage